camrync23/Capstone-Project/docs/system_documentation.md

    | pyarrow        | >=19.0   | Parquet storage               |
    | cramjam        | >=2.9    | Data compression              |

+   - **Download Dependencies:** All dependencies can be found in the requirements.txt file.

 4. **Collaboration & Version Control**
    - **Git** for source code versioning.
    - **GitHub / GitLab** repository for team collaboration.